hmc-cs111-spring2023/what-is-a-DSL/README.md

 Ignore these references; you can understand the reading without them.
 It may be helpful to know that, in Chapter 1, Fowler described a domain called Miss Grant's Controller.
-You can safely substitute the domain you choose for your DSL in place of Miss Grant's Controller.
+You can safely substitute the domain you choose for your DSL (see below) in place of Miss Grant's Controller.

 _<sup>1</sup> This copy of the reading is for class use only.
 You should not distribute it to anyone outside the class.
 You should destroy your digital copy when the